neemagaurav1996/OpenCV/README.md

 # OpenCV

-Some of the python scripts related to OpenCv.
+Some of the python scripts related to OpenCV.